Joint Honours- Business

 The Trinity Business School location and faculty:

 Students will work with a world renowned national and international faculty who provide research-led teaching.
 All business module teaching take place within state of the art classrooms located within a new €80 million business school.
 This building provides for a vibrant and dynamic student engagement and a place for students to meet, to challenge themselves and to become the business leaders of the future.
-The Trinity Business School is ranked 1st in Ireland, 19th in Europe, is triple accredited and is among the top 1% of Business Schools. worldwide (Eduniversal 2020).
+Trinity Business School is ranked 1st in Ireland, equal 10th in Western Europe*, and was awarded ‘ 5 Palmes of Excellence’ (the highest award) in the Eduniversal Best Business Schools Ranking 2022.

-With a suite of 12 postgraduate degree programmes it has ranked 1st in Ireland for its Global MBA and is in the top 10 universities in Ireland & the UK for its MSc in Finance, MSc in Management, and MSc in Marketing in the QS World University Rankings (2021).
+With a suite of 12 postgraduate degree programmes it has ranked 1st in Ireland for its Global MBA and is in the top 10 universities in Ireland & the UK for its MSc in Finance, MSc in International Management, MSc in Operations and Supply Chain Management, MSc in Business Analytics and MSc in Digital Marketing Strategy in the QS World University Rankings (2023).
 The school has over 70 PhD students/researchers and two research centres - Centre for social innovation and Centre for digital business.
 The faculty’s research agenda provides cutting edge research and critical engagement with many of the business challenges of our times.

 Our two joint honours programmes allow students to specialise within two disciplines and choose a pathway that best suits them best.